AlloSphere-Research-Group/Gamma/README.md

 2.3 Dependencies
 ----------------------------------------
 Gamma depends on PortAudio v19 and libsndfile for performing audio and sound file i/o, respectively.
 They are required only if using certain Gamma classes.
 PortAudio is required ONLY if you are using AudioIO (AudioIO.h). libsndfile is required ONLY for SoundFile i/o and playback (SoundFile.h, Player.h).

+You will also need Cmake to build Gamma.

+You can get these through standard package managers on Linux, or through MacPorts or HomeBrew on OS X.